Breiseth Hall 570-408-5535 (T) 570-408-4905 (F) Email

 ED 684 Special Topics in Educational Research (1-3 credits) This is a one to three credit hour course open to students in the doctoral program in Educational Leadership, but specifically for those who have a background in educational research.
 Topics are designed to further student’s understanding of educational research and can include topics like survey design and analysis, mixed method approaches, qualitative data analysis, or an in-depth look at a particular method of research.
 Prerequisites: ED 681, ED 682 or equivalent, ED 683 or equivalent.
 Department permission required.

-ED 685 Statistical Methods for Educational Research II (3 credits)
+ED 685 Quantitative Methods for Educational Research II (3 credits)

-This second-level statistics course will provide students with the knowledge and skills necessary for using a variety of statistical methodologies in the analysis phase of research.
-Students will gain an understanding of the logic, concepts, methods, applications, and limitations of analysis of variance (ANOVA), analysis of covariance (ANCOVA), multiple regression, and logistic regression with an emphasis on the application of these procedures in the context of research in education.
+This second-level quantitative methods course will provide students with the knowledge and skills necessary for using a variety of statistical methodologies in the analysis of educational research.
+This course covers advanced topics in quantitative research designes and statistical techniques.
 Statistical software is used throughout the course.
-Prerequisite: ED 681and ED 682
+Prerequisite: ED 681and ED 682.
+Department permission required.

 ED 697 Dissertation Proposal Seminar (3 credits)